utkualtintug/square-border-generator/README.md

-# Instagram Square Border
+# Square Border Generator

-A Python tool that converts all images in the `input` folder into square photos with a **white 1:1 border**, optimized for Instagram sharing.
+A Python tool that converts images into square photos with a white 1:1 border, suitable for clean and consistent presentation on social media.

 ## Motivation

-When posting photos to Instagram, I like to add a white square border so my profile looks cleaner and more consistent.
+When posting photos on social media platforms, I like to add a white square border so profiles look cleaner and more consistent.

 Existing mobile apps can do this, but the process was inefficient: